Carrot and Spinach Puree Recipe

 • You can control the texture by how long you blend the ingredients to make it suitable or your baby.
 Teething babies like chewy texture, while some prefer it to be softer.

-• If you are wondering how to make carrot and spinach puree that is tastier and more nutritious, try adding other ingredients to it, such as a small portion of chicken, peas, lentils, or potatoes.
+• If you are wondering how to make carrot and spinach puree for baby that is tastier and more nutritious, try adding other ingredients to it, such as a small portion of chicken, peas, lentils, or potatoes.

 • If your toddler likes it a bit sweeter, use baby carrots and spinach for a milder, sweeter taste.